-Do your kids like superheros?
-Both my kids are obsessed and have been for a long time, I think they’re slowly moving over from DC to Marvel but despite their ages changing their interest hasn’t changed at all!
+Both my kids are obsessed with superheroes and have been for a long time, I think they’re slowly moving over from DC to Marvel but despite their ages changing their interest hasn’t changed at all!
 I’m a great believer that if you want your kids to be interested in something then you have to make it interesting for them and what better way to get your children interested in worksheets than making them superhero themed?

-While in this list you’ll find educational activities – and there’s some crazy-big printable packs that you can grab (there’s one over 50 pages and another with over 70!) but you’ll also find bingo games and colouring sheets for when you just want some chilled out superhero themed fun so no matter if you’re looking for games or something a bit more educational these ideas have got you covered.
+While in this list you’ll find educational activities – and there’s some crazy-big printable packs that you can grab (there’s one over 50 pages and another with over 70!) you’ll also find bingo games and colouring sheets for when you just want some chilled out superhero themed fun so no matter if you’re looking for games or something a bit more educational these ideas have got you covered.

 Just so that you know, this is a really old post that I’ve updated.
 It used to link to a site of a fellow blogger that was unwell so myself and some other bloggers were trying to help out and get her some extra traffic however the site no longer runs and I didn’t want people directed to something that was no longer there (because that’s frustrating, right?) so I’ve hunted out some more posts and activities that I think that you and your kids might enjoy.
 I just thought I better add that in case you’d found this post on Pinterest and were wondering why it’s different images to the ones you’d seen.